Edmund O'Flaherty: Retirement and death

 O'Flaherty/Stuart had become successful and again famous for his hospitality and parties.
-It was well known that there was something against him, but it was presumed that he left England being unable to pay his debts.
+It was well known that there was something against him, but it was presumed that he left England unable to pay his debts.
 Englishmen of great position, on their return from America, told how they had been entertained by the pleasantest and wittiest of Irishmen, Captain Stuart.
 He spent the large income he was making, fell into poverty, and died in New York on 27 December 1886.

 Justin Huntly McCarthy, M.P., wrote of him:

 [John Sadleir's] lieutenants were his brother, James Sadleir, Mr. William Keogh, and Mr. Edmund O'Flaherty: these men were all adventurers, and most of them swindlers.
 O'Flaherty became Commissioner of Income Tax.
 Then they broke up.
 John Sadleir had embezzled, swindled, forged; he ruined half Ireland with his fraudulent bank; he made use of his position under Government to embezzle public money.
 O’Flaherty hurried to Denmark, where there was no extradition treaty, and then to New York, where he lived under another name, a familiar figure in certain circles of New York society, famous as a diner-out, as a good story-teller, and a humourist—a sort of combination of Brillat-Savarin and the later Richelieu, with a dash of Gines de Pasamonte.